collapsed-stacks/startups/questions/3500/how-can-i-transfer-money-electronicly-to-a-vendor-for-less-than-the-bank-charges.md

 - tagged: `payment`, `canada`
 - score: 2

-<p>The bank is quoting me $10 a transaction to send money to my vendor using electronic payment.
+The bank is quoting me $10 a transaction to send money to my vendor using electronic payment.
 I need to send $5,000 to $10,000 once a month to a vendor across the country.
-(Interact e-transfers only go up to 3000$)</p>
+(Interact e-transfers only go up to 3000$)

-<p>Both the seller and I are in Canada and so far we've been using checks but I want to do it electronicly.</p>
+Both the seller and I are in Canada and so far we've been using checks but I want to do it electronicly.

-<p>In the world of technology we live in there must be a solution to this problem.</p>
+In the world of technology we live in there must be a solution to this problem.

 ## Answer 5366